THERE are only three weeks left for fitness fans and charity fundraisers to get their entries in for this year’s Admiral Swansea Bay 10k.

 Entries for the annual race, which takes place on Sunday September 16, close on Friday August 31.

 Swansea Council is behind the event, which is being sponsored by Admiral for the thirteenth consecutive year.
 As well as the 10k, there are also 1k, 3k and 5k junior fun runs, along with a 10k wheelchair race.

 About 5000 people are expected to take part again this year.

-Cllr Robert Francis-Davies, Swansea Council’s Cabinet Member for Culture, Tourism and Major Projects, said: “With so much beautiful scenery at our beck and call, running is part of the rich culture in Swansea that we’re hoping will propel us to the UK City of Culture 2021 title.
+Cllr Robert Francis-Davies, Swansea Council’s Cabinet Member for Innovation, Regeneration and Tourism, said: “With a backdrop of so much beautiful scenery it’s no surprise running is part of the rich culture of our city.

-A mascot race will also be taking place on the day and entries are invited from groups, organisations and companies wishing to win the £100 on offer for their winning mascot.
+A mascot race is also taking place on the day of this year’s 10k, so entries are invited from groups, organisations and companies looking to win the £100 on offer for the winning mascot.

 This post is also available in: Welsh